Trump Picks J.D. Vance as His Running Mate — Here’s Who Else He Considered

 Ramaswamy is a political newcomer.
 Before entering the race in February 2023, the 38-year-old was unknown.
 Then, his campaign skyrocketed his national profile.

-He quickly became known for his outspoken debate performances but it doesn’t look like he’s very popular among conservative voters.
+He quickly became known for his outspoken debate performances, but he doesn’t seem very popular among conservative voters.
 According to a Fox News poll last month, twice as many Americans disliked him as liked him.

 Former Hawaii Rep. Tulsi Gabbard